Skip to content

 Disadvantages of Sumps

 Even with all the advantages of sump systems, there are disadvantages.
 Sump systems overall, may cost you more money upfront.
 If you’re not a DIY type of person, purchasing an already plumbed sump will cost you some cash.
 You may need to plumb your aquarium and sump.
 You will also need to research and purchase a return pump that returns water into your aquarium at an appropriate rate.
 If your return pump is not strong enough, your sump can potentially overflow and flood your house.
 Also, purchase and/or build a sump that will not cause flooding when the power goes out.
-Water will syphon from your fish tank into the sump, so having a large enough sump should prevent any flooding.
+Water will siphon from your fish tank into the sump, so having a large enough sump should prevent any flooding.

 Quick Setup Information

-I am just skimming over the surface with setting up a saltwater aquarium with a sump.
+I am just skimming over the surface by setting up a saltwater aquarium with a sump.
 I would recommend doing more research on the topic.
 The easiest route to take is to purchase a drilled aquarium.
 Most drilled aquariums will come with a plumbing kit.
 Plumbing kits will provide you with the overflow piping and bulkheads.
 The only thing you’ll need to do is pipe the bulkhead down into the sump with PVC piping, choose the correctly sized return pump, and purchase/build a sump system.
 When plumbing, remember that elbows in piping can drastically slow down the flow.
-Also, make sure your piping primed and sealed.
+Also, make sure your piping is primed and sealed.
 This link will direct you to Amazon’s store page where you can purchase PVC cement.

 Final Notes